Struct lock_keeper::crypto::cryptor::Encryptor

 pub fn new( data: Vec<u8>, context: CryptorContext, config: SensitiveInfoConfig ) -> Self

-Constructs a new instance of Encryptor
+Constructs a new instance of Encryptor type.

 §Arguments